10 Common Software Development Mistakes and How to Avoid Them

 The Problem:

-Weak security makes your software vulnerable to hacking, data breaches, and malware attacks.
+Poor security leaves your software open to hacking, data leaks, and virus attacks.

 How to Avoid It: